TulsiGorasiya/FoodDelivery/README.md

 ## ⭐ Food Delivery ⭐

-FoodDelivery is a React Web application inspired by the popular food delivery platform, Swiggy.\*\*.
+FoodDelivery is a React Web application inspired by the popular food delivery platform, Swiggy.

 <br>